wwmoraes/site/content/posts/kiss-principle-is-not-that-simple/index.md

 direct requirement of an existing Golang code base.

-Some may consider the `EnvVar` and `EnvVarContext` interfaces "non-KISS" or an over-engineering.
+Some may consider the `EnvVar` and `EnvVarContext` interfaces "non-KISS" or an over-engineering as well.
 Sounds like _You Ain't Gonna Need It_ (YAGNI) instead of KISS, as the alternatives are arguably more complex:

 - **Standalone functions for each use-case**.
 Lengthy function names and shared intent.
 Increased maintenance as functions share part of the logic plus a